claceio/docs/content/docs/Plugins/Details/index.md

 ## HTTP Plugin

 The `http.in` plugin supports making HTTP API calls.
-The API's available are:
+The APIs available are:

 |     API     | Type  |        Notes         |
 | :---------: | :---: | :------------------: |